sarunluitel/SmartRail/README.md

 #Known bugs, Limitations
 The Configuration files needs to be in a very specific format of tracks and Switches.
 (The Documentation in the file explains the format with examples.) <br>
-Spawning trains on the same side results in throwing Exception. <br>
+Trains spawned on the same side as its destination results in throwing Exception. <br>
 Adding more than two switches per layer results in unstable configuration.<br>
 if there Spawns a train on a station without another station.
-This will cause null pointer exception. as the algorithm searches for straight paths first.
+This will cause null pointer exception. as the algorithm searches for up paths first.

 #Citation
 https://www.lazerhorse.org/wp-content/uploads/2014/07/North-Korea-Futuristic-Architecture-futuristic-train.jpg